 East Peak (Facing Sun Peak)

-Climbing to the top of East Peak takes 4 to 6 hours.
-It has an altitude of 2,090 meters (about 6,857 feet), forming a platform for visitors to view the sunrise.
+Climbing to the top of East Peak of Mt.
+Huashan takes 4 to 6 hours.
+It has an altitude of 2,090 meters (6,857 feet), forming a platform for visitors to view the sunrise in fine weather.
 An astronomical telescope is provided here.
 The reference time for sunrise is 5:00a.m.-6:00a.m. in spring, 4:30a.m.-5:20a.m. in summer, 5:00a.m.-5:20a.m. in autumn and 5:30a.m.-6:00a.m. in winter.

-The legend goes that on March 3rd of the Lunar Calendar a torrential flood destroyed the villages within the Mt.
-Huashan area.
+The legend goes that on March 3rd of the Lunar Calendar a torrential flood destroyed the villages within the Mount Huashan area.
 This disaster was caused by the Queen Mother of the West, who held her Flat Peach Carnival celebration that year.
 She carelessly spilled a little jade wine down from paradise, causing a serious flood below.
 This news was quickly reported by Deity Shaohao to the Jade Emperor in Celestial Paradise.
 He gave a prompt order to Deity Juling to go down to tame the flood.
 When Deity Juling, full of vigor and vitality, descended from the clouds, he arrived at the precipitous cliff of East Peak.
-At the moment that he laid his left hand on one side and his right leg on the other, he ripped the mountain into two halves and immediately a flood rushed out.
+At the moment that he laid his left hand on one side and his right leg on the other, he ripped Mount Huashan into two halves and immediately a flood rushed out.
 This tale adds luster to East Peak.

-* After enjoying the sunrise at East peak, you can descend according to this route in case you have missed some scenic spots: East Peak – about 35 min to Heavenly South Gate – 5 min to Plank Road – 25 min to Heaven Watching Pool – 5 min to South Peak – 35 min to West Peak – 15 min to Middle Peak – 20 min back to Black Dragon Ridge – 25 min to Macaque Sorrow – 5 min to North Peak.
+* After enjoying the sunrise at East peak, you can descend according to this route in case you have missed some scenic spots: East Peak – about 35 min to Heavenly South Gate – 5 min to Huashan Plank Road – 25 min to Heaven Watching Pool – 5 min to South Peak – 35 min to West Peak – 15 min to Middle Peak – 20 min back to Black Dragon Ridge – 25 min to Macaque Sorrow – 5 min to North Peak.

 South Peak (Landing Wild Geese Peak)

 At the top of South Peak, the Black Dragon Pool at the summit and the Greeting Pines on the southwestern cliff are two attractive resorts.
 At each side of the Landing Wild Goose Peak there are two peaks, Songhui Peak (Pine and Juniper Peak) in the east and Xiaozi Peak (Filial Son Peak) in the west.
 The three peaks form a picture of a Titan sitting in a chair.
-The most dangerous place is Plank Road, a plank path built along the side of a vertical cliff, about 0.3 meters (about 1 foot) wide.
+The most dangerous place is Plank Road, a plank path built along the side of a vertical cliff, about 0.3 meters (1 foot) wide.
 Below is a bottomless gulf which makes visitors shake with fear.
 In addition, there is a Taoist temple called Baidi Temple or Jintian Palace, considered to be the host temple of Deity Shaohao.